Team

 Prior to joining Bousfields, Liam worked as a planner with another planning consulting firm involved in development planning.
 Liam also has previous experience working in the public sector at the municipal level.

 Liam received his Bachelor of Environmental Studies Honours Co-op Planning (BES) with an Urban Design Specialization from the University of Waterloo in June 2020.
-Liam is currently a candidate member of the Ontario Professional Planners Institute and is working towards his full membership.
+Liam is full member of the Ontario Professional Planners Institute and a Registered Professional Planner.

 Lewis Walker